 Some of Philadelphia’s outdoor museums are also becoming sites for a revitalized presence.
 In 2015, for example, a delegation of tribal leaders from North and South America gathered at the Wampum Lot/Welcome Park site.
 The speakers—including Rev. John Norwood of the Nanticoke Lenni-Lenape; Chief Sid Hill, Tadadaho of the Haudenosaunee Confederacy; Tupac Enrique Acosta from the Embassy of Indigenous Peoples, and Paul Ricker from the Society of Friends and Philadelphia Yearly Meeting—read a declaration to commit to peacefully working together to respect Native lands and peoples.

 Even when material evidence seems to be scarce, there are multiple opportunities for reviving Native memories in Philadelphia.
 Gaps in local memory can be addressed by calling attention to the complexities of colonial experiences and the resonance of those events in the present.
+So, for example, Pennsylvania is still considered to be a crucial locale in the traditional homeland of Lenape people in Oklahoma–such as the Delaware Tribe of Indians and the Delaware Nation–despite their history of having been forced to relocate outside of the area.
 Museums can avoid popular stereotypes of vanished Indians by placing the emphasis on Indigenous homelands, knowledges, and continuities, and by collaborating with contemporary Indigenous peoples and nations.
 If we thoughtfully revisit and reconsider the distinct objects, monuments, and sites that evoke these memories, we might begin to better understand who the Native people were who lived these histories in Philadelphia, why they were so insistent on making speeches and posing for portraits, and where their descendants are today.

 For the Penn student review of the Museum of the American Revolution, see Anastasia Hutnick, “All the Museum’s a Stage, and All the Visitors Players: Theatricality in the Museum of the American Revolution,” in Beyond the Gallery Walls, Penn Museum Blog, December 2017.
 For another critical review of this museum, see Jennifer Schuessler, “A New Museum of the American Revolution, Warts and All,” New York Times, April 13, 2017.